 AN ASSESSMENT

 Advocates of the gold dinar and silver dirham act from various motives.
 Some prefer the monetary discipline of a fully metallic currency over the opportunities for monetary management offered by a fiduciary currency.
 Others want to go back to the early times of Islam.
 There is an element of arbitrariness in such a drive, as neither the Murabitun nor Islamic State intend to forego the benefits of modern technology, in particular as regards communication and travel.
 The Murabitun in addition have no problem with accepting electronic payments mechanisms.
-Moreover, the case for adopting gold dinars and silver dirhams seems less compelling if one realises that the Prophet probably accepted a fully metallic currency because that is what was in use in his time.
+Moreover, the case for adopting gold dinars and silver dirhams seems less compelling even for Muslims of a traditionalist bent if one realises that the Prophet probably accepted a fully metallic currency because that is what was in use in his time.
 It was simply the prevailing system and there does not seem to be any reason, according to Chapra, why later generations might not consider adopting a fiduciary currency.
-Indeed, the second caliph, Umar (caliph 634-644), contemplated introducing camel skin coins.
-His advisers, however, warned him that money creation might get out of hand and result in a disastrously large-scale slaughter of camels (Chapra 1996).
+The second caliph, Umar (caliph 634-644), even contemplated introducing camel skin coins.
+His advisers, however, warned him that money creation might get out of hand and result in a disastrously large-scale slaughter of camels.
 Chapra also notes that Islamic jurists from later periods, such as Ahmad ibn Hanbal (the inspirator of the Hanbali madhhab or law school, died 855) and Ibn Taymiyyah (who is often regarded as a forerunner of the Salafi movement, died 1328) saw the acceptance of specific forms of money as depending on custom and usage.
 In Chapra’s eyes the quasi-unanimous acceptance of fiduciary money by modern Islamic jurists and fiqh committees of the Organisation of the Islamic Conference (in October 1986) and others is tantamount to an ijma (consensus among the scholars, widely accepted as a source of law).

-A full-blooded gold and silver currency would be very expensive and probably work as a straightjacket for the economy.
+A full-blooded gold and silver currency would be very expensive and work as a straightjacket for the economy.
 That would be the price for what is seen as a prerequisite of an Islamic, just society, though Minaret of Freedom and Hizb ut-Tahrir tend to trivialise these downsides.
 The wish to use gold as a transaction currency in trade between Muslim-majority countries seems to lack religious foundations, or, for that matter, an economic rationale.
 It is first and foremost a drive to club as Muslim countries.
 The Murabitun movement is a very special case, with their fixation on sharia-compliant zakat payments.
 The various movements differ in their rejection of what is perceived as a Western-dominated world order, Minaret of Freedom being markedly less critical than Islamic State, Hizb ut-Tahrir and the Murabitun.

 NOTE: Earlier versions of this paper were presented at the conference on ‘Non-Capitalist Islam—Yesterday's Ideology or New Horizon?’ at the Oriental Seminary – University of Cologne, 15-17 February 2016, and at the XIIth ISINI conference, Groningen 25-26 August, 2016.